amirch1/scroll-to-top/README.md

 # Angular Scroll-to-top component

-A small component providing a scroll-to-top functionality for any Angualr app.
+A small component providing a scroll-to-top functionality for any Angular app.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.